 - School Store

 Adventures After School offers an exciting array of classes for students in kindergarten through 8th grade.
 Classes are held in the comfort and convenience of Mark Day School's campus and offer students wonderful opportunities to enjoy shared experiences with friends, learn new skills, and build self-confidence in a fun and safe environment.
-Three sessions are held throughout the year.
+Two sessions are held throughout the year.

 Chair Role: In conjunction with Kim Danforth, the Program Chair determines which courses to offer, markets the program to the school community, researches and finds outside providers/teachers, tracks enrollment, and assists in maintaining the calendar.

 Volunteering usually entails matting and labeling artwork, working with the art teacher to showcase student art around campus, and then displaying it.
 Art expertise is not needed.
 Art curators are encouraged to lend a hand with the annual show in the spring.
 This is a good opportunity for someone who'd like to pop in for a limited amount of time every so often and help but not have to commit to a given schedule.

 Chair Role: The Chair works directly with Karen Klier to identify when there is new artwork to display and then coordinates volunteers to get it done.

 Buddy families are currently enrolled Mark Day School families who help support the transition of new families.
 The program is managed by the Admissions Director, who solicits buddies each year and does the "matchmaking."

 Chair Role: Once the families are matched together by the Admissions Director, the Chair is responsible for reminders to the existing Mark Day families about opportunities to be in touch with their pair family.
 This involves sending out two or three emails over the course of the year and assisting with any issues.